serheang/puppet-shinken/README.md

 shinken
 -------

-This is the shinken module to manage:
+This is my first attempt to do puppet module for shinken to manage:
 1. shinken user and ssh keys
 -- to regenerate the ssh keys:
     $ cd files